GuMiner/napack/docs/Creation.md

 }
 ```

-4. Visit the Napack Framework Server to upload the Napack.
-TODO write a cmd and GUI version.
+4. Visit the Napack Framework Server to upload the Napack. **TODO write a cmd and GUI version.**
 5. The Napack Framework Server will automatically:
  - Add the user uploading the Napack to the publishers of the Napack.
  - (Update only) Verify the current user has permissions to update the specified Napack.
- - Add the list of Napacks this Napack depends upon to the package information.
  - Verify the license is compatible with the dependent Napacks.
  - Scan the Napack to determine the publically-visible API and use the .NET documentation to generate visible API docs.
  - Verify the Napack contains no binary files.
 [Note 1] (#PermittedFiles)
- - Verify that API-breaking changes have updated the MAJOR package version.
+ - Automatically assign a version based on the public API changes.
  - Verify the Napack name is valid [Note 5] (#ValidNames)
 6. If successful, your Napack will be added to the Napacks on the Napack Framework Server.